snoogans775/video-learning/README.md

 - styled-components

 ## Development

+Run `yarn start` to start a dev server

 All of the component styles are currently stored in a single file.
 To apply a style to a component, export the style as a destructured object:
 ```import { NewComponent } from '/styles/Components.js'```